DigitalRuby/MailDemon/README.md

 Mail Demon is great for sending notifications, announcements and even text messages.
 See <a href='http://smsemailgateway.com/'>SMS Email Gateway</a> for more information on text messages.

+## IPBan Integration
+Mail Demon is integrated with IPBan - https://github.com/DigitalRuby/IPBan.
+If you have installed IPBan on your Linux or Windows box, then Mail Demon will send failed login attempts fomr SMTP or the mail list login to IPBan via a custom log file, blocking those attackers that exceed the failed login threshold for IPBan.

 ## Project Setup Instructions
 - Download code, open in Visual Studio or VS Code, set release configuration.
 - Update appsettings.json with your settings.
 I recommend an SSL certificate.
 Lets encrypt is a great option.
 Make sure to set the users to something other than the default.